thomas-bailly/SSA_project/README.md

 Go to the SSA_project directory and enter: `python ./src/ssa.py help` for obtain the help.

-To run the script enter a command like this: `python ./src/ssa.py ./data/1bta1FH.pdb A`
+To run the script enter a command like this : `python ./src/ssa.py ./data/1bta1FH.pdb A`

 You can redirect the result in a file with > : `python ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`